defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 | Type | Category | Horizontal | Vertical |
 |:-- |:--:|:--:|:--:|
 | `Spacer` | Simple | exp | exp |

-## Modifiers
-{:.no_toc}

-SwiftUI offers several built-in modifiers which let you alter the size and sizing behavior of views.

 ### Simple Frame
 {:.no_toc}